OKLAHOMA STATE DEPARTMENT OF EDUCATION LITERACY INITIATIVES

 The Oklahoma State Department of Education (OSDE) is deeply committed to building and enhancing literacy skills for students across the state.
 To achieve this, the department is strategically leveraging multiple funding streams, including the Literacy Instructional Team, the Comprehensive Literacy State Development Grant (CLSD), the State Personnel Development Grant (SPDG), the State Systemic Improvement Plan-Part B (SSIP-B), and remaining ESSER funds.
 By integrating these resources, the department ensures that schools have the necessary support to implement effective literacy programs, provide targeted interventions, and foster a strong foundation in reading and language arts.
 This comprehensive approach underscores the department's dedication to improving literacy outcomes and ensuring all students have the skills they need for academic success.

-Comprehensive State Literacy Grant
+Oklahoma Comprehensive Literacy State Development Grant

 The Oklahoma State Department of Education (OSDE) is pleased to announce the acquisition of a substantial grant totaling $58.9 million, with $11,228,650 allocated for the first year.
 This grant, awarded through the Comprehensive Literacy State Development Grant Program, will fund a transformative initiative in line with Oklahoma’s Comprehensive Literacy Plan.
 The initiative's primary objective is to enhance school readiness and improve language and literacy success among disadvantaged students throughout the state.